 State Lands 23,813 Acres

 Bodies of Water (70) 617 Acres

 Inholdings (3) 594 Acres

-Elevation (minimum) (maximum) Foot Trails Non-conforming Uses: 1,360 Feet 2,168 Feet 2.0 Miles Utility ROW
+(minimum) 1,360 Feet (maximum) 2,168 Feet Foot Trails 2.0 Miles Non-conforming Uses: Utility ROW

 PHARAOH LAKE

 The Pharaoh Lake Wilderness Area is located in the Towns of Schroon and Ticonderoga in Essex County and in the Towns of Horicon and Hague in Warren County.
 The area is bounded on the west by East Shore Road and private land; north by Route 74, the great lot line between Eagle and Pyramid Lakes and private land; east by Bald Ledge Primitive Area, Putnam Pond Public Campground and private land; and south by Route 8 and private land.
 Part of the Pharaoh Lake Wilderness Area lies within the Lake George Park.